D-D-f/Calendar-react-library/README.md

 With React JS

 ```
-import { App } from "simple-calendar-react-library"
+import { Calendar } from "simple-calendar-react-library"
 ```

 ## Author